Varicose Vein Causes

 Excess Weight

 On that note, diet can also contribute to varicose veins.
 If you frequently eat foods high in salt or fat or low in fibre or drink too much alcohol, you’ll be more at risk.
-That’s because high salinity results in higher water retention, fats and alcohol negatively impact circulation, and low fibre leads to more straining during bowel movements, thus weakening the veins.
+High salinity results in higher water retention.
+Meanwhile, fats and alcohol negatively impact circulation.
+Additionally, low fibre leads to more straining during bowel movements, thus weakening the veins.

 Medical History